Start with the evidence file, not the law library

 Build vendor request →Article 50 may apply

-Run disclosure tree →AI agents are involved
+Run disclosure tree →Audit questions are coming

 Local-only router